Gagankashyap876287/my-dockerized-server/README.md

 Open your browser and visit:
 👉 http://localhost:8081
 # 📂 Project Details
-Dockerfile: Configures the Nginx server and specifies the custom HTML file to be served. index.html: The HTML file served by the Nginx server, showcasing your custom content.
+- **Dockerfile**: Configures the Nginx server and specifies the custom HTML file to be served.
+- **index.html**: The HTML file served by the Nginx server, showcasing your custom content.